 The Old Garage site sits in a prominent location in the heart of the village.
 The buildings are past their economic life and of limited architectural merit.
 The responses and results from the 2020 and 2021 Community Consultation, as well as events over the past few years, have very much shaped the proposals for a new community hub that serves the community first, but which also provides information and a focal point for visitors to the area.
 It is not designed to attract more people to Dunsop Bridge, but rather to provide a service to those who already reside in, or journey to, the village.

-In the meantime, design development is progressing well on the reconstruction phase (Phase 2).
+The Phase 2 (reconstruction works) tender design has been completed and tender returns are due back mid-Feb 2025.
 Minor variations to planning have been approved and we thank the community for their support.

 In summary, the proposal sees the buildings on the Old Garage site removed and the site cleaned up.
 The replacement building includes a café, shop, post office and community spaces.
 A change of use at St Georges Church will provide space for additional services for the community e.g. treatment or therapy rooms for a hairdresser, osteopath or beautician with community space/library.
 The existing commercial unit at Puddleducks will revert to residential use as one of two flats.